Graduate School Official Information on financing and support.

 Supplementary Teaching Assistantships

-Supplementary Teaching Assistantships (STAs), which are very common in the School of Engineering, require six hours of instructional duties per week, often grading homework and conducting office hour discussions, and pay a stipend of approximately $2,500/semester.
+Supplementary Teaching Assistantships (STAs), which are very common in the School of Engineering, require five hours of instructional duties per week, often grading homework and conducting office hour discussions, and pay a stipend of approximately $2,500/semester.

 The Office of Student Affairs sends a form to all graduate students prior to each semester, requesting that they indicate any desire for a TA or an STA appointment during the semester.
 Faculty members also are sent a complementary form for requesting graduate student teaching assistance in their courses.
 The Engineering TA Assignment Committee, which consists of the Dean, the Director of Engineering Graduate Programs, the Executive Officer and the Manager of Student Affairs, then considers all of the written faculty and graduate student requests and, using the criteria delineated above, makes the appropriate teaching assignments for the semester.